Kassina senegalensis: Diet

-Data collected from individuals in Cameroon indicates this species to be a generalist forager.
-In the study, Orthoptera species formed the bulk of prey at 36%, followed by ants (24%) and spiders (10%).
+In a study of K. senegalensis frogs in Cameroon, this species was identified as a generalist forager that primarily consumed Orthoptera insect species (36%), ants (24%), and spiders (10%).
 There was no clear size preference for prey.

 Skin secretion

-The skin of Kassina senegalensis contains a secretagogue peptide that releases a powerful histamine.
-This may create a painful sensation for potential predators, and definitely leads to capillary dilation and extravasation of plasma, which could allow easier access for other secretions into nearby tissue.
+Senegal running frogs secrete the peptide Kassinakinin S from their skin, which induces the release of histamine from mast cells.
+Potential predators that consume this peptide experience painful inflammation that allows other secretory products to enter their bloodstream.

+Frog skin secretion is a complex mixture of proteins and peptides which have a variety of pharmacological effects such as neurotoxicity and myotoxicity.

 Conservation

-The International Union for the Conservation of Nature (IUCN) has rated this species as least-concern, citing its extensive range, tolerance of many different habitats, and presumably large population.
-It is unknown whether its population is increasing, decreasing, or remaining the same.
-On a local scale, Senegal running frogs may be affected by particularly severe degradation of habitat, but the majority of the species is not threatened.
+The International Union for the Conservation of Nature (IUCN) has rated K. senegalensis as a least-concern species, citing its extensive range and tolerance of many different habitats.
+It is unclear whether this species' large estimated population has significantly changed in recent years.
+On a local scale, Senegal running frogs may be affected by particularly severe habitat degradation.
 They are also sometimes traded internationally as pets, but not at a high enough level to be of special concern, according to the IUCN.
-Throughout its range, it is found in many protected areas.
+Throughout its range, it is found in many ecologically protected areas.